Wilson Chi-Ian Lam

 This experience, however, allowed him to nurture his skills as a calligrapher, painter and sketcher.
 In 1980, Lam and his business partner Ieng Lai started their own firm, New Impressions Advertising Company.
 Work included consulting for the University of Macau, and they also had the opportunity to design and produce sets for the movie Indiana Jones and the Temple of Doom, which was filmed locally.

-The business was going well, but Lam’s world was rocked when his longtime girlfriend from Macau announced that she was emigrating to Toronto, Canada.
+The business was going well, but Lam’s world was rocked when his longtime girlfriend from Macao announced that she was emigrating to Toronto, Canada.

 “We kept in touch for three long years, exchanging love letters.
 It really helped me improve my Chinese, which was quite weak because I left school so early,” Lam laughs.